cy17tq/IASC-2P02/README.md

-# IASC-2P02
+# Hello World!

-Repository for IASC 2P02 course.
-WInter 2020.
+This is the reading file for my IASC 2P02 web portfolio.